Assessment and Reporting

 Reporting in Years 1- 6 describes individual student progress against levels of the Queensland Syllabuses.

-In Primary school, four levels provide a progress map of what students typically know and are able to do in each Key Learning area.
+In Primary school, four levels provide a progress map of what students typically know and can do in each Key Learning area.
 Reporting against these levels provides parents with an indication of the standard of their child’s achievement and whether it is within the range of what is expected for students in particular year levels.